 How to Find the Source of Failed Logon Attempts

-Why is it Important to Investigate Failed Logon Attempts?
+Why is it Important to analyse the Failed Logon Attempts?

-- Troubleshoot User Issues: Assist users facing account lockouts or incorrect credentials.
+- Troubleshoot User Issues: This can help users who are dealing with account lockouts or entering the wrong credentials.

-Steps to Find the Source of Failed Logon Attempts
+Steps to Check the Source of Failed Logon Attempts

 1. Enable Audit Logs

-Before investigating, ensure auditing for logon events is enabled:
+Before diving into the investigation, make sure that auditing for logon events is turned on:

-). - Navigate to Computer Configuration > Windows Settings > Security Settings > Advanced Audit Policy Configuration > Audit Policies > Logon/Logoff.
+- Please navigate to the Computer Configuration > Windows Settings > Security Settings > Advanced Audit Policy Configuration > Audit Policies > Logon/Logoff.

-- Audit Account Logon Events (Success and Failure).
+- Audit Account Logon Events (both Success and Failure).

 2. Check Event Viewer Logs

-Event Viewer is the primary tool for tracking failed logon attempts.
+Event Viewer is your go-to tool for tracking those failed logon attempts.

-- Look for the following Event IDs related to logon failures:
+- Look for these Event IDs that are linked to logon failures:

-- Logon Type: Indicates the logon method (e.g., interactive, remote desktop).
+- Logon Type: This shows the logon method (like interactive or remote desktop).

-- Source Network Address: Displays the IP address or hostname of the source.
+- Source Network Address: This shows the IP address or hostname of the source.

 3. Use PowerShell to Search Logs